MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 **Extended Firmware for Developers**: The kernel includes a developer mode that provides extended functionality for application developers, including:

-- Local deployment capabilities for rapid testing and iteration
+- Local deployment capabilities for rapid testing and iteration.
-- Advanced debug traces for detailed system monitoring
+- Advanced debug traces for detailed system monitoring.
-- Kernel CLI (Command Line Interface) for direct system interaction and configuration [1]
+- Kernel CLI (Command Line Interface) for direct system interaction and configuration.

 This developer mode enables faster development cycles and more effective debugging while maintaining security for production deployments.

 Qualification/Certification of Third-Party Applications
 -------------------------------------------------------

 In case of an open ecosystem, the Kernel ecosystem provider must define a process for accepting applications in its application store.

 IP Considerations
 ~~~~~~~~~~~~~~~~~